 False Creek is a perfect place for a relaxing stroll.
 We walked along the shore, appreciating the view of the boats and Vancouver’s skyline.
 The tip is to take this walk in the late afternoon to see the sunset.

-What to do in Vancouver: Kitsilano Beach
+Thing to do in Vancouver #9: Enjoy a Sunny Day at Kitsilano Beach

 Kitsilano Beach was our refuge on sunny days.
 The beach has great infrastructure with showers, changing rooms, and even a playground.
 We walked along the beach but wanted to swim in the refreshing waters, but it was Canada Day and there were a lot of people, and the weather wasn’t that warm for a swim.

-Drink Beer at Craft Beer Market
+Thing to do in Vancouver #10: Drink Beer at Craft Beer Market

 We ended a day at the Craft Beer Market, where we tried several local craft beers.
 The atmosphere is cozy, and the selection of beers is impressive.
 Our tip is to ask for a sampler of different beers before deciding which one to drink.